The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Numerical Examples

 \subsection{Hermite-Taylor Correction Function Methods in One Dimension}

 We consider the 1-D simplification of Maxwell's equations \eqref{eq:Maxwell_1D}.
-For a $(2\,m+1)$-order Hermite-Taylor method, we use polynomials of degree $2\,m$ as the correction functions to maintain accuracy.
+For a $(2\,m+1)$-order Hermite-Taylor method, we use polynomials of degree $2\,m$ as the correction functions to maintain accuracy and choose $c_H = 1$.
 The physical parameters are $\mu=1$ and $\epsilon = 1$.